GeneZC/OTE-MTL/README.md

 ![model](/assets/task.png)

+## Correlated Task

+Our proposed task is highly correlated with the task proposed in https://arxiv.org/abs/1911.01616.
+While our task focus on extracting (aspect term, opinion term, sentiment) opinion triplets (OTs), they extract (aspect term-sentiment pair, opinion term)s, termed aspect sentiment triplets (ASTs).
+To some extent, the two can be viewed as the same and our formulation is not novel any more.
+However, owing to the minor difference lying in formulations, two drawbacks in the formulation of ASTs are presented: (i) sentiments are determined without accessing opinion terms, (ii) conflicting opinions expressed towards an aspect cannot be predicted.
+Therefore, we give a new name opinion triplet extraction (OTE) to our formulation of task for a distinction.

 ## Citation

 If you use the code in your paper, please kindly star this repo and cite our paper